When to sell, refinance, or hold rental property. The equity trap - your home equity earns 0% return. Cash-out refi to redeploy idle capital.

 A homeowner can have $150,000 locked in equity while that capital earns near 0% and investment opportunities yield 6-10% after tax.
 That mismatch quietly reduces lifetime returns.

 Many owners treat equity as safety rather than capital.
 That choice can hide opportunity costs that compound over decades.
-Consider a 220,000 mortgage.
-The owner has 10,800 to 180,000 of capital.
-That is 720,000 of cumulative nominal growth over 30 years, before taxes and fees, versus near zero if equity stays illiquid.
+Consider a $400,000 house with a $220,000 mortgage.
+The owner has $180,000 equity.
+That equity typically sits earning near 0% in home value terms until realized.
+If a rational alternative project returns 6-8% real, then missing that redeployment opportunity can cost roughly $10,800 to $14,400 per year on $180,000 of capital.
+That is $540,000 to $720,000 of cumulative nominal growth over 30 years, before taxes and fees, versus near zero if equity stays illiquid.

 What also goes wrong is misreading leverage effects.
 In Rental Property Math we compared cap rate, NOI, and cash-on-cash return.
 Equity is the denominator in Return on Equity.
 Small changes in debt change that denominator and therefore ROE dramatically.
-For example, a rental with 18,000 annual debt service, and 12,000 annual cash return on 120,000 while holding NOI and debt service roughly constant can lift ROE to 10% or more, at the cost of higher monthly payments and more leverage risk.
+For example, a rental with $30,000 NOI, $18,000 annual debt service, and $200,000 equity produces $12,000 annual cash return on $200,000 equity or 6% ROE.
+Introducing a cash-out refinance that reduces equity to $120,000 while holding NOI and debt service roughly constant can lift ROE to 10% or more, at the cost of higher monthly payments and more leverage risk.

 IF equity remains idle AND higher-return opportunities exist, THEN the portfolio may underperform BECAUSE locked capital does not compound in the investor's chosen strategy.
 That is a Bayesian update: the posterior benefit of selling or refinancing rises when the probability of consistent excess returns from redeployment is high and financing costs are low.
 But equity extraction is not free.
 Typical refinancing fees are 2-5% of loan size.
 Selling triggers 5-10% transaction costs plus capital gains taxes in many cases.
 Absent concrete redeployment plans that exceed financing and transaction costs by a margin - for example 2-4% after-tax - the apparent opportunity vanishes.

 Concrete numbers matter.
-A 4,500 interest per year pre-tax.
-To justify that capital being pulled out, expected after-tax return on redeployed capital should be roughly 8,000 per year if one demands a 2-4% incremental margin above the borrowing cost.
+A $100,000 cash-out with a new interest rate of 4.5% costs about $4,500 interest per year pre-tax.
+To justify that capital being pulled out, expected after-tax return on redeployed capital should be roughly $6,500 to $8,000 per year if one demands a 2-4% incremental margin above the borrowing cost.
 Otherwise holding the equity may be rational.

 Return on Equity is the return generated per dollar of owner equity in an asset.
 For an income-producing asset the simplest annual formula is: